andrewjw/site/_drafts/leaddev-london-2024-day-1.md

 _[Renee Hunt](https://leaddev.com/community/renee-hunt)_

 This was an interesting talk by the CTO at [Compare The Market](https://www.comparethemarket.com/) about the overlap between technology and business.
 Half the executive team at CTM come from a tech background.
-Being a technology leader is morphing into business leadership, a tech person can learn about business, but you can't give a business person 20 years of experience in technology.
+Being a technology leader is morphing into business leadership as a tech person can learn about business, but you can't give a business person 20 years of experience in technology.

 She described how the number one priority for the business was a migration to [GitLab](https://about.gitlab.com/).
-This is obviously a very technology focused project, but all the executives (including non-technical execs, like the CFO) were on-board with it being the top priority for the business because a good story had been told about why it was good for the business, and the future changes it would allow.
+This is obviously a very technology-focused project, but all the executives (including non-technical execs, like the CFO) were on board with it being the top priority for the business because a good story had been told about why it was good for the business, and the future changes it would allow.

-She closed with a message that people should prepare to lead, but even as a technologist, that role might not be direct in tech.
+She closed with a message that people should prepare to lead, but even as a technologist, that role might not be directly in tech.

 ## How do you deliver a feature on the biggest stage in the world?